-Editor’s note: The pin map aligns with OCP 3.0 Pinout Proposal 20171121a_TN.xlsx.

-The pin definitions of an OCP NIC 3.0 card with up to a x32 PCIe interface are shown in Table 6 and Table 7.
+The pin definitions of an OCP NIC 3.0 card with up to a x32 PCIe interface are shown in Table 7 and Table 8.
 All signal directions are shown from the perspective of the baseboard.

-A baseboard system may provide a combination of Primary Connectors only, or Primary and Secondary Connectors to support multiple add-in cards.
+A baseboard system may provide a combination of Primary Connectors only, or Primary and Secondary Connectors to support multiple sizes of add-in cards.
 Both connectors share common functionality with power, SMBus, x16 PCIe Gen4 and bifurcation control.
-The Primary Connector has an additional OCP Bay (pins OCP_A[1:14], OCP_B[1:14]) with additional REFCLKs for supporting up to four PCIe hosts, NC-SI connectivity and a scan chain for information exchange between the host and card.
+The Primary Connector has an additional OCP Bay (pins OCP_A[1:14], OCP_B[1:14]) with additional REFCLKs for supporting up to four PCIe hosts, NC-SI connectivity and a Scan Chain for information exchange between the host and card.
 The NIC is required to implement the Scan Chain, while the baseboard may choose to optionally implement it.
 Depending on the baseboard form-factor, multiple OCP NIC 3.0 compliant cards may be designed into the system.

-The pins common to the Primary and Secondary Connector are shown in Section 4.4.
-The OCP Bay for the Primary Connector only are shown in Section 4.5.
+The pins common to the Primary and Secondary Connectors are shown in Section 3.4.
+The OCP Bay pins on the Primary Connector only are shown in Section 3.5.

-Cards or systems that do not require the use of a PCIe x16 connection may optionally implement a subset electrical connections as applicable to the design (for example, a x8 (or smaller) card using the first 8 PCIe lanes that is compliant with the Primary Connector pinout).
-Refer to Sections 4.1 and 4.2 for mechanical details.
-For these cases, the Primary Connector matches the “2C” dimensions as defined in SFF-TA-1002.
+Cards or systems that do not require the use of a PCIe x16 connection may optionally implement a subset electrical connections as applicable to the design.
+For example, a x8 (or smaller) card using the first 8 PCIe lanes that is compliant with the Primary Connector pinout.
+Refer to Sections 3.1 and 3.2 for mechanical details.
+For these cases, the Primary Connector matches the 2C dimensions as defined in SFF-TA-1002.

 In all cases, the physical baseboard connectors shall support x16 PCIe widths and must be implemented with the Primary (4C + OCP Bay) and Secondary (4C) connectors.

-Table 6: Primary Connector Card Pin Definition (x16) (4C + OCP Bay)
+Table 7: Primary Connector Pin Definition (x16) (4C + OCP Bay)